Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 > Note: having no parameter list (and no arrow operator) in a lambda is different from having zero parameters (nothing preceding the arrow operator).

 Lambda literals are different from other forms of function definition in that the `return` expressions inside lambda body, unless qualified, refers to the outside non-lambda function the expression is used in rather than the lambda expression itself.
-Such returns are only allowed if the function defined by the lambda is guaranteed to be [inlined][Inlining] and are not allowed at all otherwise.
+Such returns are only allowed if the function defined by the lambda and its parent lambdas (if present) are guaranteed to be [inlined][Inlining], otherwise it should be a compile-time error.

 If the lambda expression is labeled, it can also be returned from using the [labeled return expression][Labeled return expression].
 In addition to this, if the lambda expression is used as a trailing lambda parameter to a function call, the name of the function used in the call may be used instead of the label.
-If a particular labeled `return` expression is used inside multiple lambda bodies invoked during the call of the same function, this is an ambiguity and should be reported as a compile-time error.
+If a particular labeled `return` expression is used inside multiple lambda bodies invoked during the call of the same function, this is resolved as `return` from the nearest matching lambda.

 TODO(Typing)

 Any properties used in any way inside the lambda body are **captured** by the lambda expression and, depending on whether it is inlined or not, affect how this properties are processed by other mechanisms, e.g. [smart casts][Smart casts].

-TODO(Rules of capturing)
+TODO(Rules of capturing + capture by "property")

 ### Object literals